 |Further information on course fees|

-Our i-MA Law* will also be available to Hong Kong students.
+Our i-MA Law* is also available to Hong Kong students.
 The course will be studied online and commence from September 2019.
-Discover more about studying with us in Hong Kong by registering your interest today >
+Find out more >

 i-MA Law modules